 Additionally, NPLD provides an opportunity for the military to invite the community to learn about these lands and understand the unique challenges surrounding natural resource management on DoD installations.

 Accomplishments:

-In 2012, 36 out of 41 applications were selected to receive Legacy funds.
+In 2013, 30 applicants were selected to receive Legacy funds.
 Many sites focused on improving habitat for pollinator species such as bees, birds, bats and insects.
-The following are examples of work done at the selected military installations:
+The following are examples of work done at selected military installations: